I really thought I was going to get a break from Jodi Arias, and now this!!!

 - When will the date for re-trial be set and when will it be?

 - Will Judge Sherry Stephens preside or will another Judge be appointed?

 - What form will the re-trial take, what evidence will be presented and which witnesses will be called?

 - How long is it likely to take?

 When I look at that list I can see the possibility that this case could go well into next year.
-Only then will the appeal process begin and that of course can take years.
-View previous post.
+Only then will the appeal process begin and that, of course, can take years.